Flu

 • A few caveats are worth noting:

 • We assumed a fixed VE of 40% against medically attended illnesses in all flu scenarios, which anticipates a good match between circulating viruses and vaccine strains.
+Assumptions regarding the effects of the vaccine on infection and onward transmission were left at teams’ discretion.

 Table 1.
-Flu Scenario Modeling Hub round 1 2023-2024 scenarios.
+Flu Scenario Modeling Hub round 1 2024-2025 scenarios.
 More detailed scenario definitions and model characteristics can be found at https://github.com/midas-network/flu-scenario-modeling-hub.

 Rationale